SAP-samples/teched2023-DA260/exercises/ex1/README.md

       ![ex_01_22_0](images/ex_01_22_0.png)

-    Then select one of the locla tables in SAP datasphere, e.g. SalesOrder, by double clicking on the table.
+    Then select one of the local tables in SAP datasphere, e.g. SalesOrder, by double clicking on the table.

-    Click on the previwe button as highlighted below:
+    Click on the preview button as highlighted below:

     ![ex_01_22_1](images/ex_01_22_1.png)

-    You can now see the data that was replicaed from SAP S/4HANA CDS View containing Sales order information on the bottom of your screen.
+    You can now see the data that was replicated from SAP S/4HANA CDS View containing Sales order information on the bottom of your screen.

 **This concludes the Exercise 1 where the objective is to replicate data from SAP S/4HANA source into SAP Datasphere.**